uglykidmat/geonames/README.md

 ```php
 /geonamesapi/postalcodelookup/{string postalcode}-{string countrycode}
 ```
-returns a list of (10 by default) places for the given postalcode in JSON format, sorted by postalcode,placename
+returns a list of places for the given postalcode in JSON format, sorted by postalcode,placename

 ### Commands